NVIDIA/MatX/README.md

 ## Quick Start Guide
 We provide a variety of training materials and examples to quickly learn the MatX API.
-- A [quick start guide](docs/quickstart.rst) can be found in the docs directory.
+- A [quick start guide](docs_input/quickstart.rst) can be found in the docs directory or from the [main documentation site](https://nvidia.github.io/MatX/quickstart.html).
 The MatX quick start guide is modeled after [NumPy's](https://numpy.org/doc/stable/user/quickstart.html) and demonstrates how to manipulate and create tensors.
 - A set of MatX [notebooks](docs/notebooks) can be found in the docs directory.
 These four notebooks walk through the major MatX features and allow the developer to practice writing MatX code with guided examples and questions.
 - Finally, for new MatX developers, browsing the [example applications](examples) can provide familarity with the API and best practices.